KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 can configure a class that allows for claims to resolve to different backing implementations of a service, such as PostgreSQL, depending on which cluster the class is claimed in.

-This sort of setup allows the configurations of workloads and class claims to remain unchanged as they are promoted through environments, whilst also enabling service operators to change the implementations of the backing services without further configuration.
+This setup allows the configuration for workloads and class claims to remain unchanged as they are promoted through environments.
+It also enables service operators to change the implementations of the backing services without further configuration.

 ## <a id="about"></a> About this tutorial